bxfsh/boxfish-helpers/README.md

 gulp
 ```

-or use `gulp watch` to build in development when you make changes.
+or use `gulp watch` to automatically build each time you make changes.